-You can read about the work plan and aims of each of the work packages, including the cross-cutting interdisciplinary aims, by choosing a topic on the left side panel.
+You can read about the work plan and aims of each of the work packages, including the cross-cutting interdisciplinary aims, by choosing a topic on the bottom of this page.

 Middelburg 1 & 2: These are our driest observation sites, located at a short distance from each other at the semi-arid Eastern upper Karoo area.
 Average precipitation totals only 372 mm, with a rainy season during the hot summer, and a cold, dry winter.
 On our first site, controlled grazing is practiced, and the vegetation is a combination of shrubs and palatable grasses.
 Our second site shows the signs of past overgrazing, although it is currently rested from grazing: vegetation is characterized mainly by unpalatable grasses.

 Skukuza: This site is located inside South Africa’s largest protected area, the Kruger National Park, and thus has minimum human impact.
 Skukuza is also semi-arid, with average annual rainfall of 547 mm.
 The Skukuza site is situated at a spot where a Combretum-dominated savanna changes into Acacia-savanna.

 Agincourt: This site represents similar climate than Skukuza, but it is under a village settlement.
 The site is classified as savanna woodland.
 Malopeni: Similarly to Skukuza, this site is located inside the Kruger National Park.
 It is a savanna ecosystem with approximately 30% tree coverage.